 Perhaps you have a few shots of liquor you like, a rum and coke, or you open a bottle of wine.

 What you drink depends on your tastes, but the important thing to notice is whether you begin drinking well before the start of social occasion that you’re using to justify drinking.

 2. You start rejecting non-alcoholic drinks

 If you already have an alcohol addiction problem are developing one, you may realize because you find yourself turning down low-alcohol drinks or non-alcoholic drinks.

-Although you may think this is silly or unimportant, in reality it is very important.
-This may mean that you’re drinking more high-alcohol content drinks or drinking less alcohol-free drinks.
+Although you may think this is silly or unimportant, in reality, it is very important.
+In fact, this may mean that you’re drinking more high-alcohol content drinks.

 3. Drinking excessively fast

 It’s true that in certain social contexts it’s normal to have a glass of wine or a shot of tequila.
 However, this is done in a natural way without the presence of anxiety.